The 22 best kitchen essentials we tested in 2021 | CNN Underscored

 ThermoWorks Thermapen One ($105; thermoworks.com)

 If there’s one item you need to make sure your Thanksgiving turkey is served up safely, it’s a meat thermometer.
-To avoid serving up food poisoning to everyone at your holiday feast, don’t rely on those pop-up timers that come in many store-bought turkeys to gauge if the meat is thoroughly cooked.
+To avoid serving food poisoning to everyone at your holiday feast, don’t rely on those pop-up timers that come in many store-bought turkeys to gauge if the meat is thoroughly cooked.
 Instead, insert the top-rated ThermoWorks Thermapen One instant-read meat thermometer into the space between the thigh and the breast of your bird to confirm its doneness.
 The thermometer’s backlit display is easy to read, and the digits automatically adjust their orientation when holding the thermometer vertically — something that was exclusive to this model during our testing.

 Read more from our testing of meat thermometers here.